LarryIsBetter/Ledger-Live-Flatpak/README.md

 All the manifest does is download the AppImage from Ledger and packs it up into a Flatpak, it also enables Wayland and hardware acceleration be default.
 Simple and easy nothing else.

+To build and install the Flatpak run.

+flatpak-builder --install --user --force-clean build-dir com.Ledger.LedgerLive.yml

+In the same directory as the manifest file.

 For your Linux device to see your Ledger via USB check here.

 https://support.ledger.com/article/4404389606417-zd